codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Assigning Namespace
 -------------------

-While a default namespace will be prepended to the generated controllers (see below), you can also specify a different namespace to be used in any options array, with the ``namespace`` option.
+While a :ref:`routing-default-namespace` will be prepended to the generated controllers, you can also specify a different namespace to be used in any options array, with the ``namespace`` option.
 The value should be the namespace you want modified: